 Where we — with late — celestial face —

 Sharon Leiter addresses the role of punctuation in Dickinson’s verse, particularly as a means of musical device.
-She synthesizing the work of several scholars who position Dickinson’s use of the dash as a direct mechanism for both musical tension and reflection.
+She synthesizes the work of several scholars who position Dickinson’s use of the dash as a direct mechanism for both musical tension and reflection.
 Between 1860 and 1863 Dickinson adopted a frenetic, almost obsessive use of the dash – so much so that it arguably superseded her use of almost every other punctuation marking.
 Scholars suggest that this may have been due to increasing (and unrelenting) personal stress, creating a jarring and unsettling effect for the reader.

 However, when approaching this device from an aural/musical perspective, the musician is offered an opportunity to experience Dickinson as both composer and performer.
-As noted by Kamilla Denman, in her essay, “Emily Dickinson’s Volcanic Punctuation,” Dickinson’s use of punctuation
+As Kamilla Denman notes in her essay, “Emily Dickinson’s Volcanic Punctuation,” Dickinson’s use of punctuation

 Denman further observes: